 San José is Costa Rica’s capital and largest city.
 Here, you’ll also find Costa Rica’s largest international airport, making it a popular point of entry for many travelers.

-Because of its location right in the center of the country, there are so many amazing day trips from San Jose that you can easily take advantage of.
-Whether you feel like hiking through volcanic craters, chilling in hot springs, or tasting some of the best coffee in the world – here are a few of the best day trips you can do from San Jose!
+Because of its location right in the center of the country, there are so many amazing tours and day trips from San Jose that you can easily take advantage of.
+Whether you feel like hiking through volcanic craters, chilling in hot springs, or tasting some of the best coffee in the world – here are a few of the best tours and day trips you can do from San Jose!

 1. Poas Volcano